 Furnish materials according to the Department’s Qualified Products List (QPL).

 711.23 Elastomeric Bearings.
 Furnish bearing pads and elastomeric bearings conforming to AASHTO Standard Specifications for Highway Bridges, Division II, Construction, Chapter 18, Section 18.4.5.1 Grade 3 requirements.
 Fabricate elastomeric bearing pads according to Sections 18.5.6.1 and 18.5.6.2.
 Test pads and bearings according to 18.7.1, 18.7.2.1, 18.7.2.3, 18.7.2.5, 18.7.2.6, 18.7.3, 18.7.4.5, and 18.10.3.
-Include testing in the price bid for the bearings..
+Include testing in the price bid for the bearings.
+Furnish certified material according to Supplement 1081.

 Furnish bearing pads and laminated bearings consisting of neoprene cast in molds under pressure and heat.
 A plain elastomeric bearing pad and steel load distribution plate combination is classified as a laminated elastomeric bearing.
 Obtain test specimens according to ASTM D 3182 or ASTM D 3183.
 Where test specimens are cut from the finished product, a 20 percent variation from the original physical properties is allowed.
 The use of compounds of nominal hardness between the values shown in Table 711.23-1 is permitted and the test requirements interpolated.